Lane Thomas Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.95 team ERA ranks 11th across all MLB pitching staffs.
+- The Padres' 3.96 team ERA ranks 10th among all MLB pitching staffs.

-- The Padres rank 13th in baseball in home runs allowed (55 total, 1.1 per game).
+- Padres pitchers combine to allow 55 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- The Padres will send Weathers (1-2) to make his fifth start of the season.
-He is 1-2 with a 3.42 ERA and 14 strikeouts through 23 2/3 innings pitched.
+- Snell gets the start for the Padres, his 10th of the season.
+He is 1-6 with a 5.60 ERA and 48 strikeouts through 45 2/3 innings pitched.

-- The left-hander last appeared on Sunday, May 14 against the Los Angeles Dodgers, when he threw 5 2/3 innings, allowing four earned runs while giving up three hits.
+- The left-hander last pitched on Saturday against the Boston Red Sox, when he tossed four innings, allowing six earned runs while giving up five hits.

-- The 23-year-old has amassed an ERA of 3.42, with 5.3 strikeouts per nine innings, in six games this season.
-Opponents have a .222 batting average against him.
+- The 30-year-old has put up an ERA of 5.60, with 9.6 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .247 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.